nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 The Security Server installer can create the database and users for you, but you need to create a configuration file containing the database administrator credentials.

 For advanced setup, e.g. when using separate instances for the different databases, sharing a database with several Security Servers, or if storing the database administrator password on the Security Server is not an option, you can create the database users and structure manually as described in [Annex D Create Database Structure Manually](#annex-d-create-database-structure-manually) and then continue to section 2.7.

+For setup database connection with SSL certificates, you need to create additional configuration file `db_libpq.env` in `/etc/xroad/` folder, see detail [UG-SS](#Ref_UG-SS) section „Passing additional parameters to psql“.

-Otherwise, perform the following steps:
+When the installer create the database and user, perform the following steps:

 Create the property file for database credentials:
 ```bash